jmatsuzawa/zsh-comp-gsettings/README.md

 ```

 ## Completion to be More Complete
 You can help me improve the gsettings completion.
-If you find any problems or you have other preferences for completion style, feel free to file your issues.
+If you find any problems or you have other preferences for completion style, feel free to file your issues on the [issue page](https://github.com/jmatsuzawa/zsh-comp-gsettings/issues).
 Any patch is welcome.

 ## Tested Version
 * gsettings: 2.36